Being pregnant or becoming a new parent can be both exciting and challenging.

-We know that everyone experiences postnatal anxiety and depression differently.
+We know that everyone experiences perinatal anxiety and depression differently.
 There are also different degrees of the illness.
 This means there is no one-size-fits-all treatment.
-Everyone responds to treatment differently – one treatment for postnatal anxiety or depression might work for one person, but not the next.
+Everyone responds to treatment differently—one treatment for PNDA might work for one person, but not the next.
 You are unique, and so is your treatment.

 What is the first step towards treatment and recovery?

-First off, it’s important to seek support from a trusted health professional.
-Here at PANDA we recommend you see your GP.
+First off, it’s important to seek support from a trusted health professional such as your GP.
 Here it’s important to speak as honestly and openly as you can about what you’re feeling, even your darkest thoughts, so your GP can identify what’s happening.

 Your GP should also be able to rule out any other physical conditions that we know can contribute to feelings of depression, anxiety, low energy or lack of motivation.
 If these are identified and treated the feelings that are worrying you may stop.